School Bus Safety Week is October 17-21

 What Happens If My Child Is Injured on a Bus

 It takes a skilled attorney to bring such a suit and get you the justice that you and your family deserve.
-That is why the attorneys of Wolf & Pravato are here to offer you our decades of expertise.
+That is why the Florida school bus accident attorneys from the Law Offices of Wolf & Pravato are here to offer you our decades of expertise.
 We can navigate the murky waters that surround such lawsuits to help you win your claim.